FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 # Working with Forms

-The previous example shows how to use a form with `$_GET` which is great for searching e.g. notice the query string in a Google Search?
+The previous example shows how to use a form with `$_GET` which is great for creating a search form e.g. notice the query-string in a Google search?

-However you don't want to use query strings for sensitive information such as user passwords when creating an a new user, instead you should use the `post` method and `$_POST` to grab the values.
-The post method  will not create a query string and is more secure.
+However you don't always want to use query-strings, it's not recommended for sensitive information such as user passwords when creating an a new user.
+Instead you should use the `post` method and `$_POST` to send form values securely.

+TL;DR:  The post method  will not create a query string and is more secure.

 ---